rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/SalsaRoja.rst

 Directions
 ----------

-1. Combine tomatoes and garlic in bowl and microwave, uncovered, until steaming and liquid begins to pool in bottom of bowl, about 4 minutes.
-   Transfer tomato mixture to fine-mesh strainer set over bowl and let drain for 5 minutes.
+1. Combine tomatoes and garlic in a bowl and microwave uncovered until steaming and liquid pools in the bottom, about 4 minutes.
+Transfer to a fine-mesh strainer set over a bowl and drain for 5 minutes.
-2. Combine jalapeno, cilantro, lime juice, 1 teaspoon salt, pepper flakes, and drained tomato mixture in blender.
+2. Combine jalapeno, cilantro, lime juice, 1 teaspoon salt, pepper flakes, and the drained tomatoes in a blender.
 Process until smooth, about 45 seconds.
 Season with salt to taste.
 Serve warm.
-(Salsa can be refrigerated for up to 3 days.
+(Keeps refrigerated up to 3 days.
 Cover and microwave briefly to rewarm before serving.)

 Notes
 -----
 To make this salsa spicier, reserve and add the jalapeno seeds to the blender before processing